-Before the match the first referee carries out a toss to decide upon the first service and the sides of the court in the first set.
+Before the match, the first referee carries out a toss to decide upon the first service and the sides of the court in the first set.

 If a deciding set is to be played, a new toss will be carried out.

-- 7.1.1 The toss is taken in the presence of the two team captains.
-The loser takes the remaining choice. - 7.1.2 The winner of the toss chooses:
+- 7.1.1 The toss is taken in the presence of the two team captains. - 7.1.2 The winner of the toss chooses: